blbadger/blbadger.github.io/memory-models.md

 \mathtt{BPB} = (1/2.82) * 1.4 / \ln(2) \approx 0.72
 $$

 A straightforward way to attempt to increase the compression in our autoencoder is to use a smaller embedding.
 Experimentally this is more efficient of one uses a larger $d_m$ in the encoder and decoder with a compression module that transforms $d_m \to d_m//n \to d_m$ rather than decreasing the hidden size of the encoder and decoder.
 This is in some ways unsurprising for a given step number as shown in the following figure as a larger-width model requires more compute to train, but closer inspection shows that it is also true when one normalizes for this condition (compare the 100k step loss of the $d_m=1024$ model to the 200k step loss of the $d_m=512$ model).
+In the following figure, we increase the number of layers to $n_l=16$ for both encoder and decoder.

 ![compression benefits](/deep-learning/compressed_vs_noncompressed.png)